 What is Virginia Trail Guide All About?

-We started this site in 2009 to share our love of the Virginia outdoors.
-Virginia Trail Guide is intended to be more than a list of “by-the-numbers” trail descriptions.
-We hope to write about each trail we hike in a personal manner.
-We’ll tell you about the unique things we see along the way and how trails change from season to season.
-If we think a hike is especially amazing – we’ll be sure you know it (likewise, if a hike is disappointing we’ll be honest about that, too).
+We started this site in 2009 to share our love of the outdoors.
+Virginia Trail Guide is intended to be a personal collection of photos and stories from the trails we hike.
+We’ll tell you about the unique things we see along the way and anything interesting we happen to learn about an area.
+If we think a hike is especially amazing – we’ll be sure you know it (likewise, if a hike is disappointing, we’ll be honest about that, too).

-Most of the hikes we go on are in Virginia, but from time to time we’ll blog about hikes on our travels.
+Most of the hikes we go on are in Virginia, but we’ll blog about hikes on our travels, too.
 On each entry, we’ll both share a personal take on the trail.
-If we bring one of our dogs along on a hike, we’ll describe the trail from a canine point of view.
-Most of the hikes we cover are dayhikes, but from time to time, we’ll cover a backpacking trip.
+Most of the hikes we cover are dayhikes, but from time to time, we’ll cover overnight backpacking trips.

 We welcome any tips for hikes that we should try.
 We are always trying to discover new places and would love your ideas for places we should visit in Virginia.
 Feel free to leave comments on your experiences with each hike.
 Hope to see you on the trails!